artemus75/archlinux/Archlinux Setup.md

 	```
 	mount /dev/sda2 /mnt

-	#In case of a encrypted partition use this command:
+	#In case of an encrypted partition use this command:
 	mount /dev/mapper/cryptrool /mnt
 	```
 - Create the Btrfs subvolumes